 While plans differ based on how you and the plan share the costs of your care, they do not differ in the quality of care you get.
-You will want to compare the level of benefits and costs of deductibles, coinsurance and copays before deciding which plan level is right for you.
+You will want to compare the level of benefits, doctors and hospitals in the networks, and costs of deductibles, coinsurance and copays before deciding which plan level is right for you.